smarie/ALL_OF_THE_ABOVE/README.md

  * [valid8](https://smarie.github.io/python-valid8/) is a validation library with various entrypoints including function and class decorators
  * [autoclass](https://smarie.github.io/python-autoclass/) provides tools to write classes more easily.
 It is similar to `attrs` or *PEP557 data classes*

+### Persistence

+ * [yamlable](https://github.com/smarie/python-yamlable) is a thin wrapper of PyYaml to easily add the yaml capability to your classes

 ### Tests

  * [pytest-cases](https://smarie.github.io/python-pytest-cases) is a tool to separate test functions from test cases data